Stargirl-chan/ctty/README.md

 It does this by overriding the default color values.

 Now, we can only define 16 distinc colors, minus 2 that are sacrificed for fore- and background.
-Curretnly there are only 2 schemes to choose from, though I will add more as time goes on.
+Currently there are only 2 schemes to choose from, though I will add more as time goes on.

 Contributions are also welcomed c: